loaded-user-creds/mtg-card-info-app/README.md

 The approved mobile card page has four parts:

-1. **Card image and printing selector** — The page opens on a popular or recent printing.
+1. **Card image and printing selector** — The page opens on the user's last-selected printing or the printing that brought them to the page.
+Otherwise, it uses the most recent standard English tabletop printing or a designated representative printing.
 Users can swipe between printings or open a searchable **All Printings** selector.
 2. **Universal card information** — Details shared by every printing, including the card's name, rules text, mana cost, type line, and other gameplay information.
 3. **Selected-printing information** — Details tied to the printing currently on screen: set, release date, collector number, rarity, artist, finish, treatment, language, market price, and the time of the latest price update.
 4. **Discussion** — Two tabs keep general and printing-specific conversations together without mixing them up: